zackforbing/ruby-submissions/1406/07_self_directed_project/brading_chad.markdown

 planner/scheduling component into their features.
 Google would also make sense as it would expand on the capabilities of Google Calendar.

-It would use the American Time Use Survey from the Bureau of Labor Statistics to retrieve data on the average time people spend on typical daily activities.
+It would use data from Weather Underground to provide users with information about their local weather.

 ### Deep Space Exploration